-Regular review meetings will be held between parents/carers, teachers, pastoral staff, the SENCo and the student as appropriate, to review the student's progress and the programme of learning.
+Regular review meetings will be held between parents/carers, teachers, pastoral staff, the SENDCo and the student as appropriate, to review the student's progress and the programme of learning.

-In addition parents/carers are welcome to contact the SENCo whenever they have a concern about their child (at a mutually convenient time).
-Whenever a concern is shared, it will always be investigated and the results reported back/discussed with parents/carers.
+In addition, parents/carers are welcome to contact the Tutor, Progress Leader, Class Teacher (Primary School) or SENDCo whenever they have a concern about their child (at a mutually convenient time).
+Whenever a concern is shared, it will always be investigated, and the results reported back/discussed with parents/carers.

 During any procedure of applying for a statutory assessment (which may lead to an Educational Health Care Plan), parents/carers will be given as much help, advice and support as possible.
+Where needed, Parents can also seek the support of external agencies such as SENDIAS.